Welcome to the news section of the SLSA website. This area is divided into the following categories:

 SLSA events and SLSA co-sponsored events

 Applications are invited for the above position.
-Please see attachment for details.
-Closing date: 18 June 2018.
+Please see website for details.
+Closing date: 3 February 2019.

 A new platform dedicated to legal anthropolog and run by French and European researchers has been launched.
 This new blog entitled Law and Anthropology is dedicated to news, analysis and debates on legal anthropology.